 That’s it!
 Now you know how to fix BackWPup not sending email, and also save the attachments.

 Next, Check Out These Security Plugins

 If your website is hacked, you’ll be glad you have your backups so you can easily restore the content.
 But it’s better to avoid the hassle of recreating your site in the first place.

 Tracking changes and security alerts can give you an early warning if something unexpected happens on your site.
 As a starting point, check out our articles on the best security plugins and the best plugins for tracking user activity in WordPress.

 WP Mail SMTP helps to fix email issues across many different WordPress plugins.
-For instance, if you’re experiencing email issues with Elementor Form emails, you can see these instructions for fixing Elementor Forms not sending email issue
+For instance, if you’re experiencing email issues with Elementor Form emails, you can see these instructions for fixing the issue with Elementor Forms not sending email.

 Ready to fix your emails?
 Get started today with the best WordPress SMTP plugin.
 WP Mail SMTP Elite includes full White Glove Setup and offers a 14-day money-back guarantee.